Core

 This page documents the classes and functions that are central to the workflow of NeuralEstimators

 .
-Its organisation reflects the order in which these classes and functions appear in a standard implementation; that is, from sampling parameters from the prior distribution, to using a neural Bayes estimator to make inference with observed data sets.
+Its organisation reflects the order in which these classes and functions appear in a standard implementation: from sampling parameters from the prior distribution, to making inference with observed data.

 Sampling parameters

 It can sometimes be helpful to wrap the parameter matrix in a user-defined type that also stores expensive intermediate objects needed for data simulated (e.g., Cholesky factors).
-In this case, the user-defined type should be a subtype of the abstract type ParameterConfigurations
+The user-defined type should be a subtype of ParameterConfigurations

 , whose only requirement is a field θ